fwhigh/fwhigh.github.io/_posts/2021-03-21-parallel-grep.markdown

 That's 3,814,194 eligible features in the training set, 13% of the original dimensionality.
-This would bring nice speed-ups to model training and prediction, at no cost to accuracy.
+This would bring nice speedups to model training and prediction, at no cost to accuracy.